Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 65. ### Question65
 When is Performance Testing most effectively performed?

-- [x] Often, throughout development of the software.
+- [x] Often, throughout development of the Software.
 - [ ] Just before deploying to Production.
 - [ ] After coding is complete.
 - [ ] In Production.